Low GI bread takes less than five minutes of your time using a basic machine.

 Adding fibre, fat and protein when baking your bread radically changes how quickly it is digested and turned into sugar.

-Even whole wheat bread has a fairly high glycemic index but because of its inherent fibrous bran, it is digested more slowly than white bread.
+Even whole wheat from the supermarket has a fairly high glycemic index, due to the refining, but because of its inherent fibrous bran, it is digested more slowly than white bread.
 Add butter, cheese or a slice of ham, and a leaf of lettuce and you have a quite different kettle of fish.

-Since the onset of the low carbohydrate diets for the obese, manufacturers have found to their dismay that their sales have dropped; enter low glycemic index bread.
+Since the onset of the skimpy carbohydrate diets for the obese, manufacturers have found to their dismay that their sales have dropped; enter low glycemic index bread.

 As a general rule, the glycemic index of a food can be lowered by grinding it less finely, and adding fibre, protein and fat.

-Or, to put it differently, remove the fibre, fat and protein from a food, and then grind it very finely, and you've just turned a healthy food into junk that's detrimental to health.
+Or, to put it differently, remove the fibre, fat and protein from a food, and then grind it very finely, and you have just turned nutritious wholewheat into cake flour that is totally detrimental to your well-being.

 Sugar cane and beets are good for health and have no detrimental effect on the teeth.
-Extract the extract the fibre and nutrients and you have a junk food; pain and visits to the dentist become the norm.
+Extract the the fibre and phytochemicals, refine it and you have a junk food; pain and visits to the dentist become the norm.

-Remove the bran from flour because the public wants nice fine white loaves; remove the fat because otherwise the wheat germ oil will go rancid.
+Remove the bran from flour because the public wants fine white loaves; extract the fat as otherwise the wheat germ oil will go rancid.

 Extract the the wheat germ because the pig farmers will pay a high price for it; grind it finely and, bingo, you have the worst of crappy foods sold in your local supermarket.